UlrikeScherer/Fish-Tracking-Visualization/README.md

 Holds the scripts to visualize the molly's trajectory.
 The resulting pdfs are contained in the folder [tex/trajectory](tex/trajectory).
+The make use of the links to the mp4 and csv files connect to the server `loopbio_data`.
+Currently the links work for MacOX systems and best with [Adobe Reader](https://get.adobe.com/de/reader/).
+The Preview.app somehow has permission problems to open files, at least on my system.

 #### Build
 To compile the *Cython* code run